neterslandreau/bones/README.md

 * replace app/weboot/index.php with one that is configured for your environment
 * create the empty database and app/config/database.php
 * execute from app dir: cake migration run all -plugin users
+* execute from app dir: cake migration run all -plugin tags

 ## Included plugins ##
 * CakePHP Debug Kit